-Manufacturing Australian batteries with the security and confidence of a 100% Australian supply chain
+Manufacturing Australian batteries with the security and confidence of a trusted supply chain

 Reduce exposure to foreign supply chain vulnerabilities